 SIU investigating police-involved shooting at home on Walkley Road in Ottawa

-The Special Investigations Unit is investigating after an Ottawa police officer fired his gun during an operation at a home in Ottawa's south end.
+The Special Investigations Unit is investigating after an Ottawa police officer fired his gun during an investigation into a man wielding a sword outside a home in Ottawa's south end.

 Police responded to a 911 call Wednesday afternoon from a woman reporting a disturbance at a home in the 1800 block of Walkley Road, near Heron Road, just after 2 p.m.